wolfpack-studio/slot-booking/README.md

 ## Contributing

 We love your contributions and do our best to provide you with mentorship and support.
 If nothing grabs your attention, check or come up with your feature.
 Just drop us a line or and we’ll work out how to handle it.

 ## Your feedback

-Did you use Bookit?
+Did you use Calendar Slot Boolikg module?
 Share your feedback and help us grow.
 It will take just a minute, but mean a lot!

 #### Crafted by [Wolves](https://wolfpackdigi.com/)